 When setting up Courses and Users, it may be helpful to consider the ways that your Users and the learning content can be segregated in Absorb LMS.
 Below are the main methods of segregating Users from each other, and from learning content.

 One method of ensuring that Courses, and other content, is kept separate is through the Availability Rules.
-These rules allow Admins to keep control of how content within the portal is distributed, and to which Users permission is granted to access it.
+These rules allow Admins to control how the content within the portal is distributed and which Users permission are granted access to it.

 Availability Rules can be added, and dependent on a number of variables like Name, email address, and/or Department.
 Once applied, only those Users that meet the criteria will be able to access the content.
 For more information, we recommend reading our article on Availability Rules.